Are you ready for

 5 days

 Nearly a third of exploited vulnerabilities are weaponized on disclosure day.
+And CVEs are just one vector: leaked credentials are exploited within 12 hours; exposed Postgres databases are compromised within 30 seconds.
 If your patch cycle is monthly, you're not managing risk.
 You're documenting exposure after the fact.

-Pre-AI era vulnerability management programs can't keep up.
+Pre-AI vulnerability and exposure management programs can't keep up.
 That world ended.

 The Deep Dive

-What it means for your vulnerability management program
+What it means for your exposure and vulnerability management program

 The math, the mechanics, and what your tools miss.